matthova/gcode-json-converter/README.md

 The purpose of this module is to allow for proper testing of code that utilizes gcode-based motion control hardware.
 We're specifically focused on emulating Marlin firmware, however this software's purpose can be expanded more generally as well.

+### Contributing
+Want to file a bug, contribute some code, or improve documentation?
+Excellent!
+Read up on our guidelines for [contributions](./CONTRIBUTING.md).

 ``` js
 const MCE = require('motion-controller-emulator');